Philip Hamilton: Duel and death

 As Philip fell on the ground bleeding, he displayed, as described by both sides, exemplary poise and dignity.
 "His manner on the ground was calm and composed beyond expression," the New York Post reported.
 "The idea of his own danger seemed to be lost in anticipation of the satisfaction which he might receive from the final triumph of his generous moderation."
 Philip was then rushed across the river to the home of his aunt, Angelica Schuyler Church, in Manhattan.
 She wrote, "His conduct was extraordinary during this trial."

-Upon hearing of the events, Alexander Hamilton rushed to the home of Dr. David Hosack, the same physician who would later attend him after his own fatal duel in 1804.
-Hamilton wished to inform Hosack of the possible need for his medical services.
-Hosack's family told Hamilton that he, having already heard about the duel, had already left for the home of John and Angelica Church, Philip's aunt and uncle, where Philip had been taken.
-Hosack wrote that when Alexander had arrived at the Hosacks' home, he "was so much overcome by his anxiety that he fainted and remained some time in my family before he was sufficiently recovered to proceed" to the Church home to see his son.
+Upon hearing of the events, Alexander Hamilton rushed to the home of Dr. David Hosack.
+Hosack's family told Hamilton that he, having already heard about the duel, had already left for the Churchs' home in Manhattan where Philip had been taken.
+The doctor later reported that Alexander "was so much overcome by his anxiety that he fainted and remained some time in my family before he was sufficiently recovered to proceed" to the Church home to see his son.
 When Hamilton arrived, he observed the pale and ashen appearance of Philip's face and tested his pulse.
 According to Hosack, "he instantly turned from the bed and, taking me by the hand, which he grasped with all the agony of grief, he exclaimed in a tone and manner that can never be effaced from my memory, 'Doctor, I despair.'"
-Philip's mother was three months pregnant at this time, and upon her arrival, she and Hamilton stayed beside Philip through the night.
+Philip's mother and Hamilton stayed beside Philip through the night.
 After making a profession of faith, Philip died at 5:00 am, fourteen hours after the initial wound.

 Philip was buried on a stormy day, with many mourners in attendance.
 It was reported that as Hamilton approached his son's grave, he had to be held up by friends and family, due to grief.
-Philip's unmarked grave is near the graves of his parents and aunt, in the churchyard of Trinity Church in New York City.
+Philip's unmarked grave is near the graves of his parents and Aunt Angelica, in the churchyard of Trinity Church in New York City.

 Aftermath

 Following Philip's death, his family fell into disarray.
 His 17-year-old sister, Angelica Hamilton, suffered a mental breakdown from which she never recovered; her mental state deteriorated until she became only intermittently lucid, and she sometimes could not even recognize family members.
 She spent the rest of her life in a state described as "eternal childhood," often talking to her brother as if he were still alive.

-Friends of the family wrote that Philip's parents never went back to their old selves after the death of their son.
-On June 2, 1802, Elizabeth gave birth to their youngest child, with whom she was pregnant at the time of Philip's death.
-They named the baby Philip Hamilton, in memory of his older brother.

-In popular culture
+After his son's death, the elder Hamilton "plunged into a state of grief from which he never fully recovered" until his own death three years later.